kr40/ctf-writeups-kr40/htb/htb_startingpoint/tier_0/fawn/README.md

 ## Difficulty - Very Easy

-- Machine Introduces `ftp anonymous login` through which we are able to login to `ftp` service with `anonymous:anonymous` as credentials
+- Machine introduces `ftp anonymous login` through which we are able to login to `ftp` service with `anonymous:anonymous` as credentials